The Age of Decadence: Development

 The Iron Tower Studio team started work on the game in March 2004.
 The team developed the game for Microsoft Windows using the Torque video game engine.
 A Linux port is unlikely due to team's concerns about inability to properly support the release on this platform.
 Software releases began with a combat demo in December 2009.
 Two later releases of the combat demo fixed bugs and addressed issues like game balance.
 In March 2012, Iron Tower Studio released a public beta (version 0.8.6) of the game which was feature-complete except for Alchemy but only had one town.

 In January 2013, Valve announced that The Age of Decadence had been selected for advancement through the Steam Greenlight program.
 The game has entered Early Access stage on November 15, 2013, and was released on October 14, 2015, simultaneously on Steam and GOG.

 Reception

 The game received generally positive reviews, and has a score of 81/100 on Metacritic.
 Destructoid awarded it a score of 9 out of 10, saying "It may have some rough spots, but it is one of the most well-designed RPGs I have had the pleasure of enjoying.".
 Destructoid praised the decision making in the game, where instead of good and evil, players choose from different alliances and houses with game changing consequences.
 However slight criticism was made on the combat being 'clunky' and 'a bit rough around the edges', moreover player character customization was seen as 'very confusing and frustrating'.

+Within the first week of release, The Age of Decadence sold more than 10,000 copies.
+Iron Tower Studio announced on June 25, 2026, almost eleven years later, that the game had reached a milestone of 250,000 copies sold.